 That is mixed or impure worship!

 34 To this day they continue practicing the former rituals; they do not fear the LORD, nor do they follow their statutes or their ordinances, or the law and commandment which the LORD had commanded the children of Jacob, whom He named Israel,

 35 with whom the LORD had made a covenant and charged them, saying: “You shall not fear other gods, nor bow down to them nor serve them nor sacrifice to them;

-Sadly, many people today in our churches, like those new settlers in Samaria, are simply offering God a mixed or impure worship.
+Sadly, today in our churches, like those new settlers in Samaria, many people simply offer God mixed or impure worship.

-While they dutifully carry out their religious obligations – attend church services, pray and read their bible daily, give their tithes and offerings, and adhere to their church rules, doctrines and tradition – yet they continue to serve their own gods, and their hearts are far away from God.
+While they dutifully carry out their religious obligations – attend church services, pray and read their bible daily, give their tithes and offerings, and adhere to their church rules, doctrines and tradition—yet they continue to serve their own gods.
+Their hearts are far away from God.

-Their good works are simply a means to appease God, or a means to earn God’s love, acceptance, favour or blessings.
+Their good works are simply a means to appease God or earn God’s love, acceptance, favor, or blessings.

 Jesus said concerning them, “These people draw near to Me with their mouth, And honor Me with their lips, But their heart is far from Me.
 And in vain they worship Me, Teaching as doctrines the commandments of men.”
 (Matt.
 15:8-9 NKJV).

 It is sad but true that many people today in our churches are only interested in religious rituals, but not in a loving and intimate relationship with God through faith in Jesus Christ.
 Their worship of God is only motivated by fear of God and not by love of God.